What is it?

 Because of the way cancer develops through cell division, the quicker a cancer is found, the more easily it can be treated.
 In other words, if you have any concerns, or any of the possible symptoms of cancer, see your GP promptly.

-The GP will want to know more about your symptoms and your personal and family medical histories, and will probably order one or more common tests for cancer to obtain a definite diagnosis.
-You may also be referred to an oncologist, medical-speak for a specialist cancer doctor.
+The GP will want to know more about your symptoms and your personal and family medical histories, and will probably order one or more common

 The exploratory period can be very stressful and sometimes even a cancer diagnosis can come almost as a relief.